rokugin/ExtraMapActions/docs/author-guide.md

   * Add an `EMA_CustomDoor <customDoorsKey>` tile property to that same tile
   * Add an entry to `rokugin.EMA/CustomDoors` for the tile property to link to

-Currently doors wider than 1 tile are not supported, it's something I will be looking into for a future update though.
+Currently doors wider than 1 tile are not supported, it's something I will be looking into for a future update though.<br>

+Examples can be found [here](Examples/Custom_Doors_Examples).
 <br>

 #### Transparent Tiles